dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ## Adversarial Training

 What can be done?
 How can we avoid Adversarial attacks?
 From above examples we can infer that Adversarial Examples are security concern.
 Thus there is need to create a robust machine learning algorithm such that if a powerful adversary who is intentionally trying to cause a system to misbehave cannot succeed.
+Adversarial training can defend against FGSM attack by causing gradient masking, where locally the gradient around a given image may point in a direction that is not useful for generating an adversarial example.

-One way for Adversarial Training is to proactively generate adversarial examples as part of the training procedure.
+One other way for Adversarial Training is to proactively generate adversarial examples as part of the training procedure.
 We have already seen how we can leverage FGSM to generate adversarial examples inexpensively in large batches.
 The model is then trained to assign the same label to the adversarial example as to the original example—for example, we might take a picture of a cat, and adversarially perturb it to fool the model into thinking it is a vulture, then tell the model it should learn that this picture is still a cat.